-Y’all might be wondering what to do during Mercury retrograde, given that this Oct.
-31 to Nov.
-20 is the last retrograde of the year, coming with all of its associated challenges and opportunities for growth (aka some bullshit!).
-We know that Mercury goes retrograde when it appears to move backwards, while in reality it’s just on its normal rotation.
-The angle of the planets make Mercury appear smaller—but it’s just farther away.
+With another retrograde just around the corner, y’all might be wondering exactly what to do during Mercury retrograde, considering its reputation for bringing a myriad of challenges and opportunities for growth (aka some bullshit!).
+We know that Mercury goes retrograde when it appears to move backward, but in reality, it’s just on its normal rotation.
+The angle of the planets makes Mercury appear smaller—but it’s actually just farther away.
 (P.S.
-There’s a crude joke in here about size not mattering, but I’m trying to reach for the low-hanging fruit less.
+There’s a crude joke in here about size not mattering, but I’m trying not to reach for the low-hanging fruit.
 Just know that I thought of it, and I am NOT losing my edge.)

-So while Mercury retrograde, itself, really is business as usual, the resounding celestial effects can be a little tricky.
+So while Mercury retrograde really is just business as usual for the planet, the resulting celestial effects can be a little tricky for us.
 Learning how to make small, sustainable adjustments to your routine can make all the difference in navigating the shit-show that a retrograde can be.
-I mean, yes, these tips are retrograde specific.
-But couldn’t we all benefit from communicating a little more directly?
-And how many of us overcommit to something and then realize shortly after that we aren’t passionate about it?
+I mean, yes, these tips are retrograde specific, but couldn’t we all benefit from communicating a little more directly all year-round?
+And how many of us over-commit to something and then realize shortly after that we aren’t passionate about it at all?
 Or maybe it’s just not a priority right now.
-Or (and this is a big one for me, personally) that we simply don’t have enough time?
+Or (and this is a big one for me, personally) we simply don’t have enough time to get it all done?

-So this retrograde, let’s see what we need to be happy.
-And, as hard as it is, let go of the rest.
-Let it become background noise, not the scary thump under your bed that’s giving you anxiety and messing with your wellbeing.
+So this retrograde, let’s examine what we need to be happy.
+And, as hard as it is, try to let go of the rest.
+Let it become background noise, not the scary thump under your bed that’s giving you anxiety and messing with your well-being.
+Read on for everything you should and shouldn’t do during Mercury retrograde.

 You should pick your battles and what’s worth arguing over.

 If a decision is going to affect your life negatively for more than three months, it’s worth discussing with involved parties.
-Prioritizing can be a really helpful exercise in determining if something is worth your time to battle.
-True strength lies in staying calm, fairly analyzing a situation and then making a move.
-Sometimes that move is to take a deep breath and surrender to the situation.
+Prioritizing can be a really helpful exercise in determining if something is worth your time and energy.
+True strength lies in staying calm, analyzing a situation fairly and then making a move.
+Sometimes, that move is simply to take a deep breath and surrender to the situation.
 Other times, you have to advocate for yourself.
 Trust that no one can do it better than you.

 You should not pick up an ancient battle ax and wield it, using the power of your long-forgotten ancestors, to invoke your birthright by smiting your enemies with an unforgiving blow.

-Or, in other words, invest emotional energy into an issue that will resolve itself in time.
+Or, in other words, you shouldn’t invest emotional energy into an issue that will resolve itself in time.

 You should wait on signing any contracts, major decisions, or declarations (of love and/or murder) of any type.